-One of the reasons that experts recommend that you see your doctor before you start any exercise program is so that you can determine just how much exercise that you can do.
+One of the reasons that experts recommend that you see your doctor before you start any exercise program is so that you can determine just how much exercise you can do.
 It doesn’t matter how out of shape you are; you have to find exercises that are safe for you to participate in.

 If your heart rate exceeds your 90% max, then you need to slow down.
 You don’t necessarily have to stop unless slowing down doesn’t help your heart rate to decrease.
 If you exceed your maximum heart rate, then you may need to seek medical attention, especially if you exceed it by large amounts.

 As time goes on, you will find that as you get stronger it will take more work for you to get your heart rate to go up as high as you want it.
 That is the benefit of being a healthy person.